ADULT LEARNING

 Sex and Love Addicts Anonymous

-This group is open to anyone seeking sobriety and recovery from sex and love addiction.
+This group is open to men seeking sobriety and recovery from sex and love addiction.

-The Thursday Morning Men's Bible Study is exploring the books of Luke and Acts.
+The Thursday Morning Men's Bible Study is exploring the books of 1 Corinthians.

 This group was formed in 1982 to offer men an opportunity for Bible study and fellowship in an informal setting.
 Each session begins with a brief time of sharing and prayer followed by in-depth study and discussion.